 This question has a simple answer — and that answer is no.

-Even in a high-quality bong, the smoke is still at a moderate temperature.
+Even in a high-quality bong that you can purchase from a bong shop, the smoke is still at a moderate temperature.
 When this smoke touches the plastic, chemicals will leech from the latter and end up in your lungs.

 Considering that there’s significant debate as to whether these bottles are safe to drink from, it goes without saying that you don’t want to be inhaling these chemicals.